lemuelkumarga/titanic/README.md

 # Upload the file to https://www.kaggle.com/c/titanic/submit
 ```

-The model performed slightly lower to our expectations, predicting
+Using Kaggle’s test set, the model performed slightly lower to our
-accurately 78.9% of the time (\>25th percentile in
+expectations, predicting accurately 78.9% of the time (\<25th percentile
+in
 <a href="https://www.kaggle.com/c/titanic/leaderboard" target="_blank">Kaggle
 Leaderboard</a> at the time of submission).
 Since there is only an
 accuracy difference of 2-3% between our internal (using the 20%